andrewdavidmackenzie/flow/docs/running/distributed.md

 Additional instances of `flowrex` can be started in other processes on the same machine and have it execute some of the jobs, increasing compute resources and concurrency/parallelism of flow execution.

-It is possible to start `flowr` with 0 executor threads and force `flowrex` to execute all the (library) jobs.
+It is possible to start `flowrcli` with 0 executor threads and force `flowrex` to execute all the (library) jobs.

 It can also be ran on another node, even one with a different architecture such as ARM, on the network and have job